Khizri Abakarov: Awards

+Sanctions

+He was sanctioned by the United Kingdom government in 2022 in relation to the Russo-Ukrainian war.

 On 24 March 2022, the United States Treasury sanctioned him in response to the 2022 Russian invasion of Ukraine.
 Abakarov has also been under New Zealand sanctions since May 3, 2022.
 Moreover, in September 2022, he was included in the list of Ukrainian sanctions.